GTAmodding/gta3script-specs/SPECIFICATION.md

 The first argument to `REPEAT` must be a integer literal.

-The second argument must be a global variable of integer type.
+The second argument must be a variable of integer type.

 **Semantics**